-BC Iron is an iron ore development and mining company with key assets in the Pilbara region of Western Australia.
-The Company's core focus is the Nullagine Iron Ore Project, an unincorporated 75:25 joint venture with Fortescue Metals Group Limited.
-The NJV uses Fortescue's infrastructure at Christmas Creek, 50km south of the Nullagine mine, to rail its ore to Port Hedland from where it is shipped directly to customers overseas.
+The Company's core focus is the Nullagine Iron Ore Project ("NJV"), an unincorporated 75:25 joint venture with Fortescue Metals Group Limited ("Fortescue").
+The NJV uses Fortescue's infrastructure at Christmas Creek, 50km south of the Nullagine mine, to rail its Bonnie Fines direct shipping ore ("DSO") to Port Hedland, where it is shipped directly to customers overseas.

 BC Iron has had outstanding success since listing in December 2006.
-Iron ore exports commenced in February 2011 and since April 2013, the NJV has been operating at a nameplate production rate of 6Mtpa.
-BC Iron was added to the S&P/ASX 200 Index in December 2013.
+Iron ore exports commenced in February 2011 and since April 2013, the NJV has been operating at a nameplate production rate of 6 million tonnes per annum ("Mtpa").